Broadband and Optical Communications MSc

 This course aims to give suitable graduates an in-depth understanding of the technology, and the drivers for the technology, in the area of broadband and mobile communications.
 The course will also provide exposure to current research activity in the field.
 Upon completing the programme, you will have a detailed understanding of the current practices and directions in this topic, and will be able to apply them to the task of continuing the roll-out of advanced communication services across the globe.

 Course content is for guidance purposes only and may be subject to change.

-Broadband Communication Systems: This module aims to provide students with an in-depth understanding of current and emerging broadband communications techniques employed in local, access and backbone networks.
-Particular emphasis will be focused on the following aspects: 1) Fundamental concepts, 2) Operating principles and practice of widely implemented communications systems; 3) Hot research and development topics, and 4) Opportunities and challenges for future deployment of broadband communications systems.
+Broadband Communications: This module aims to provide you with an in-depth understanding of current and emerging broadband communications techniques employed in local, access and backbone networks.

-Mobile Communication Systems: This module will provide an in-depth understanding of current and emerging mobile communication systems, with a particular emphasis on the common aspects of all such systems.
+Mobile Communications systems: This module will provide an in-depth understanding of current and emerging mobile communication systems, with a particular emphasis on the common aspects of all such systems.

-RF and Optical MEMS: This module aims to introduce the use and benefits of miniaturisation in RF and optical technologies.
-The module will investigate improvements in component characteristics, and manufacturing processes.
-Applications of RF and optical nano and microsystems will be discussed using examples.
+RF and Optical MEMS: This module introduces the use and benefits of miniaturisation in RF and optical Technologies and will investigate improvements in component characteristics and Manufacturing processes.

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Broadband and Optical Communications Modules page.